Introduction to Core Web Vitals and Their Importance in SEO

 Strategies to Improve LCP

-The Role of FID in User Experience
+The Role of INP in User Experience

-Techniques to Reduce FID
+Techniques to Improve INP

 Tackling Cumulative Layout Shift (CLS) for Stability